How long do the side effects of Wegovy last?

-Centers for Disease Control and Prevention defines flu as contagious respiratory illness caused by influenza viruses.
-Virus can infect nose, throat and, in some cases, lungs.
+Centers for Disease Control and Prevention defines flu as a contagious respiratory illness caused by influenza viruses.
+The virus can infect the nose, throat, and, in some cases, lungs.

 In most cases, symptoms are mild, but severe can result in complications and even death.